CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 # Note: do not add a trailing slash.
 # UrlBase = "http://localhost:9000/"

+# Optional path to add to the service base URL
+# If set, all routes will be prefixed with this path
+# (e.g. "/pg_featureserv", "/services/pg_featureserv", etc.)
+# Note: No trailing slash is necessary, pg_featureserv automatically
+# adds a trailing slash for you.
+# BasePath = "/"

 # String to return for Access-Control-Allow-Origin header
 # CORSOrigins = "*"